 Despite this, the risk to health workers seems to have decreased over time, because WHO data imply that they were less likely to contract it over time.
-Thus, up to 26 November 2014, health workers represented nearly six per cent of all deaths, but thereafter-when presumably they were much more numerous-they represented about three per cent.
+Thus, up to 26 November 2014, health workers represented nearly six per cent of all deaths, but thereafter-when presumably they were much more numerous they represented about three per cent.
 Conditions 'improved' in all three countries in this regard.
+The risks faced by health and care workers during the COVID pandemic have been highlighted in the media, but it is too early to pronounce on death rates.